Kailee71/BellancaDecathlon100CC/README.md

 **** Update v1.6 ****

 Added cable ducting holes for 8mm straw tubing in the ribs for servo and lighting cables.
-All ribs are Updated.
+All ribs are updated.

 **** End Update v1.6 ****